Xuan-0929/cs336-assignment1/docs/README_EN.md

 # BPE Tokenizer Project

-A comprehensive Byte Pair Encoding (BPE) tokenizer implementation that demonstrates Unicode processing, UTF-8 encoding analysis, and parallel BPE training for natural language processing tasks.
+This is a project implementing a Byte Pair Encoding (BPE) tokenizer.
+It completes the majority of the tasks in Assignment 1 of Stanford University's cs336 course, manually implementing various functions and the BPE tokenizer in a relatively low-level manner.

 ## 🌟 Features